SrishtiRoy/OTPMessenger/README.md

-# OTPMessenger helps to receive your one time password from any applicaion for ur authorizationa and paste the same onto ur clipbaord so tha you can process teh same without any hastle
+# OTPMessenger helps to receive your one time password from any applicaion and paste the same onto your clipboard so that you can authorize your app without any hastle